Still Woozy’s “Loveseat”: a review

 His second album is predictable at its worst, and a breath of fresh air at its best.

 Still Woozy, the beloved bedroom-pop indie artist, has finally gifted us his long-awaited second full-length album, Loveseat.
 After a three-year hiatus, during which he married his longtime girlfriend (and artist for all his cover arts except for his first album) and welcomed a new baby.
 The anticipation has been palpable.
-This period of personal growth and change raised questions about how it would reflect in his music.
-The answer?
-Subtle evolution, rather than a drastic shift.
+I wondered if this period of personal growth and change would reflect in his music.
+And it did, subtly.

 Although many tracks in the album (such as Again, Shotput, Run It Back, and All Your Life) are as lovable as any Still Woozy track, they also don’t exactly sound like anything new.
 These would feel at home in any other one of his projects.
-They hook you in with their crisp production and clean drums, and never leave your head (but we’re not mad about it).
-They remind you of that undeniable Still Woozy charm and the smooth-as-butter vocal harmonies.
-Although these songs show that Still Woozy delivers nothing by high-quality music every time, they leave a lot to be desired in terms of experimentation.
+They draw you in with their crisp production and clean drums, and never leave your head (but I’m not mad about it).
+They remind you of that undeniable Still Woozy charm and the silky smooth vocal harmonies.
+Although these songs show that Still Woozy delivers nothing but high-quality music every time, they leave a bit to be desired in terms of experimentation.
 They feel safe, like he made them earlier on in the process before he found a new, more experimental sound.

 But he found it on songs like Shit Don’t Change, Big Fish, and Rid Of Me.
 These tracks show Still Woozy at his best and most experimental, taking the usual joy that it is to listen to his music and making it just a little bit weirder.